-SNFs are paid a prospectively determined daily rate for all SNF services provided to patients covered under a Medicare Part A stay.
+SNFs are paid a prospectively determined daily rate (per diem) for all SNF services provided to patients.
 This bundled payment includes nursing and therapy components (adjusted by case mix), drugs, supplies and equipment, in addition to a room/board and administration component.
 This payment is expected to cover all operating and capital costs of SNF facilities.

 It is extremely difficult to find a SNF that will care for hemophilia patients due to the significant losses the SNF will incur as a result of clotting factor costs.
-Costs for a person with hemophilia will far exceed the per diem payment rate for the highest level SNF stay.
+Costs for a person with hemophilia will far exceed the per diem rate for the highest level SNF care.

 If a SNF is unavailable, other options for patients include inpatient rehabilitation facilities (but many patients are not strong or healthy enough to meet admission and/or treatment requirements), keeping the patient in the acute inpatient setting longer than needed, or sending the patient home.
 None of these options allow for the level of coordinated, skilled care necessary for a successful recovery.